espocrm/documentation/administration/bpm.md

 Users can also add Process User Tasks dashlet on their dashboard to see their actual process user tasks.

+##### Resolution

 It's possible to read the resolution of the passed user task within diverging gateways or conditional events, making ramification in the process flow.

+##### Canceling

+Created User Task can be canceled by a process.
+There are two ways:

+1. Using 'Update Created Record' action (within Task activity), setting 'Is Canceled' field to 'true'.
+2. Using interrupting boundary event (attached to User Task activity) (since advanced pack 2.4.0).

 #### Script Task